IB Diploma Programme: Assessment and awards

 All subjects (with the exception of CAS) are evaluated using both internal and external assessors.
 The externally assessed examinations are given worldwide in May (usually for Northern Hemisphere schools) and in November (usually for Southern Hemisphere schools).
 Each exam usually consists of two or three papers, generally written on the same or successive weekdays.
 The different papers may have different forms of questions, or they may focus on different areas of the subject syllabus.
-For example, in Chemistry SL, paper 1 has multiple choice questions, paper 2 has extended response questions.
-Paper 3 focuses on the "Option(s)" selected by the teacher and data analysis questions.
+For example, in Chemistry SL, Paper 1A has multiple choice questions, Paper 1B has data response questions, while Paper 2 has extended response questions.
 The grading of all external assessments is done by independent examiners appointed by the IB.

 The nature of the internal assessment (IA) varies by subject.
 There may be oral presentations (used in languages), practical work (in experimental sciences and performing arts), or written work.
 Internal assessment accounts for 20 to 50 percent of the mark awarded for each subject and is marked by a teacher in the school.
 A sample of at least five per subject at each level from a school will also be graded by a moderator appointed by the IB, in a process called external moderation of internal assessment.
 Based on this moderation, the grades of the whole subject from that school will change.

 Points are awarded from 1 to 7, with 7 being equivalent to an A-level grade of A*, 6 equal to A, and so on.
 Up to three additional points are awarded depending on the grades achieved in the extended essay and theory of knowledge, so the maximum possible point total in the IBDP is 45.
 The global pass rate for the IB diploma is approximately 80%.
 In order to receive an IB diploma, candidates must receive a minimum of 24 points or an average of four (or C) out of a possible seven points for six subjects.
 Candidates must also receive a minimum of 12 points from their Higher Level subjects and a minimum of 9 points from their Standard Level subjects.
 Additionally, candidates must complete all of the requirements for the EE, CAS and TOK.
 Failing conditions that will prevent a student from being awarded a diploma, regardless of points received, are non-completion of CAS, more than three scores of 3 or below (HL or SL), more than two scores of 2 or below (HL or SL), a score of 1 in any subject (HL or SL), not meeting the specific points required for Higher Level (12) or Standard Level (9) subjects, grade "E" awarded for theory of knowledge and/or the extended essay, or a penalty for academic misconduct from the Final Award Committee.

+EE/TOK matrix for the 3 extra points.
+Top row is the EE grade, leftmost column is the TOK grade.